 - Goods destroyed

-If you follow the above list of do’s and don’ts under GST then you can remain GST compliant and avoid notices from the GST authorities.
-However, you may also use Masters India autoTax GST Software and e-way bill software to comply with GST procedures.
-This is an automated solution that reduces the chances of GST non-compliance to 99.99%.
+If you comprehend the above-provided list of do’s and don’ts under GST, you can remain GST compliant and avoid notices from the GST department.
+However, you may also use Masters India autoTax GST Software and e-way bill software to comply with GST orders.
+This software is a programmed solution that diminishes the chances of GST non-compliance to 99.99%.